-Coral reefs around the world are rapidly disappearing due to climate change and other human impacts.
+Coral reefs worldwide are rapidly disappearing due to climate change and other human impacts.
 Help researchers investigate whether artificial reef structures can mimic natural coral communities, thereby preserving the biodiversity, ecosystem services, and human communities that rely on coral reefs.

-On this expedition, you’ll not only witness the destruction that is plaguing reefs all around the world, but you’ll also have the opportunity to contribute to efforts to preserve the biodiversity and ecosystem functions reefs provide.
-With robust data on the benefits of these structures, the Indonesian government, and governments around the world, will be better able to protect marine biodiversity and safeguard the livelihoods of coastal communities.
+On this expedition, you’ll not only witness the destruction plaguing reefs worldwide, but you’ll also have the opportunity to contribute to efforts to preserve the biodiversity and ecosystem functions reefs provide.
+With robust data on the benefits of these structures, the Indonesian government and governments worldwide will be better able to protect marine biodiversity and safeguard the livelihoods of coastal communities.

 *Note: Certification is required for participation on scuba teams.
-See project briefing for details.
+See the project briefing for details.

 A Typical Itinerary

 - Day 1: Arrive

 - Days 2–6: Orientation & training.
 Snorkel/dive surveys, deploy video units, analyze photo and video data